 How the diamond got into the hands of the British Crown

 The British East India Company finally got hold of the treasure.
-There are different versions: according to English history, it was gifted to Queen Victoria in 1849 by the young Sikh EmperorMaharaja Duleep Singh, then about ten years old.
+There are different versions: according to English history, it was gifted to Queen Victoria in 1849 by the young Sikh EmperorMaharaja Duleep Singh, then regarding ten years old.

-However, the boy’s mother, Rani Jindan, was allegedly manipulated and threatened to ratify a treaty that forced her to cede land to the British before they could seize the precious gem.
+However, the boy’s mother, Rani Jindan, was allegedly manipulated and threatened to ratify a treaty that forced her to cede land to the British before they might seize the precious gem.
 Since then it has remained in possession of the crown English.

 Queen Victoria was the one who wore it for the first time the diamond as a brooch before embedding it in the queen mary crownwhich adorns the head of all the new British queens.